MissJanie/Sushi/README.md

 ## Features

--Easy file packing
+- Easy file packing
--No external programs.
+- No external programs.
 Just the JAR.
--A rather small library
+- A rather small library

 ## Limitations

--Only up to 256 files per package
+- Only up to 256 files per package
--Max data in the package is just under 2GB (Limited by signed integers) -Reads bytes as ASCII, writes bytes as ASCII.
+- Max data in the package is just under 2GB (Limited by signed integers)
+- Reads bytes as ASCII, writes bytes as ASCII.
 This may be changed in the future.
--File names CANNOT contain SOH (0x01), EOT (0x04), FS (0x1C), or GS (0x1D) characters.
+- File names CANNOT contain SOH (0x01), EOT (0x04), FS (0x1C), or GS (0x1D) characters.